Adam-Wuth/Amazon_Reviews_NLP/README.md

 ## Different Parts of the code
 In this repository, you will find 6 notebooks:
 1. Make_Dataset.ipynb(no model, use first to get data)
-2. DistillBERT.ipynb(contains the DistilBERT code)
+2. DistilBERT.ipynb(contains the DistilBERT code)
 3. Amazon_Reviews-BIGRAM(contains the Bigram model code)
 4. Amazon_Reviews-BiLSTM.ipynb(contains RNN model code)
 5. Amazon_Reviews-GRU.ipynb(contains GRU model code)